rikingurditta/csc419-complementary-dynamics/entry.md

 $$
 \Phi_{tet} = vol_{tet} \cdot \left( C \cdot (\det(\mathbf F)^{-2/3}\cdot \text{tr}(\mathbf F^T \mathbf F) - 3) + D \cdot (\det(\mathbf F) - 1)^2 \right)
 $$
 where $C$ and $D$ are physical constants that depend on the material being modelled.
 In our implementation, we use values of 107143 and 428571, based on the values given in a CSC417 assignment. $\mathbf F$ is the deformation gradient of the tetrahedron, a matrix which encodes in what way the tetrahedron has been deformed.
+To calculate the global energy, just sum up the energies for each tetrahedron.

 To calculate the gradient $d\Phi/d\mathbf u^c$, we use the chain rule and combine $d\Phi/d\mathbf F$ and $d\mathbf F/d\mathbf u^c$, which are easier to compute (though both very large formulas).
 Here is an outline of how we calculate $d\Phi/d\mathbf u^c$ for a single tetrahedron: